(508) 757-4003

 TREATMENT PROCESS

-This is my current treatment process for patients with plantar fasciitis, please watch the video for full details.
+This is my current treatment process for patients with plantar fasciitis.
+Please watch the video for complete details.
 Here is my current treatment sheet for patients.

 • 1st Visit - Evaluate your condition, review x-rays, and perform a walking evaluation to determine the cause of your condition.
-Start working to reduce inflammation, reduce tightness and reduce stress through your plantar fascia.
+Start working to reduce inflammation, tightness, and stress through your plantar fascia.
 You will start the daily ritual.

-• Daily Rituals (Video Explanation Included) - These are the daily rituals that can be used with other office-based treatments.
+Daily Rituals (Video Explanation Included) - These daily rituals can be used with other office-based treatments.

 2. Put on supportive sandals such as Oofos.

-4. At the end of day foam roll for another 5 minutes and then wear the night splint for up to 3 hours.
-If you have pain loosen the sides of the night splint or remove the wedge under your toes.
+4. At the end of the day, foam roll for another 5 minutes and then wear the night splint for up to 3 hours.
+If you have pain, loosen the sides of the night splint or remove the wedge under your toes.
 Don't walk with the night splint.
-Some people can sleep with it but the majority can not.
+Some people can sleep with it, but the majority can not.

-• Shoe recommendations - For most of the patients with heel pain I recommend a stable running shoe even if you are not a runner.
-Wear that for now until the pain goes down and at home I recommend wearing a supportive sandal such as an Oofo sandal.
+Shoe recommendations - I recommend a stable running shoe for most patients with heel pain, even if you are not a runner.
+Wear that for now until the pain goes down, and at home, I recommend wearing a supportive sandal such as an Oofo sandal.

 • Shockwave and Amnio Injection - Most of my patients benefit from a series of 3-6 sessions of shockwave therapy to improve blood flow and recovery of the plantar fascia.
-After these sessions then patients go through a course of 6 weeks of physical therapy.
-At times to help speed up the healing an Amniotic injection is beneficial.
+After these sessions then, patients may go through a course of 6 weeks of physical therapy.
+At times, to help speed up the healing, an Amniotic injection is beneficial.

-• Orthotics - Orthotics are useful to stabilize the heel position, help with posture and reduce excess movement of the foot that can increase stress in the area of the plantar fascia.
+• Orthotics - Orthotics are helpful to stabilize the heel position, help with posture and reduce excess movement of the foot that can increase stress in the area of the plantar fascia.

 • Physical Therapy After these sessions of shockwave then patients go through a course of 6 weeks of physical therapy twice a week and then follow up in the office.